wtrepair/HazelPBX/docs/freepbx-voipms-config.md

 This document provides detailed information on configuring FreePBX with VoIP.ms for use with the HazelPBX system.

+> Check out [VoIP.ms YouTube channel](https://www.youtube.com/user/voipmsdotcom) to watch simple tutorials that will help you set up most of their features.

 ## Table of Contents
 - [Important Security Information](#important-security-information)
 - [Creating a Trunk](#creating-a-trunk)